armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ## Migrate Clouddriver account to Agent
 `POST /armory/accounts`

-Migrate an existing native clouddriver account to be managed by agents.
+Migrate an existing native clouddriver account an agent.
 The `zoneId` is an optional parameter.
-If present, the account is pinned to agents matching the same zoneId in the Agent config.
-If omitted, the account can be assigned to any Agent.
+If present, the account is pinned to agents matching the same `zoneId` in the Agent configuration.
+If omitted, the account is assigned to any available Agent pod.

 ## Assign Clouddriver account to Agent
 `PATCH /armory/accounts`